This programme is really about stretching for those of you chained to your desk all day.

-Heat is great for muscles and joints that feel stiff.
-So, if you feel achy or stiff then apply heat to warm up the area and also gently stretch.
+Heat is great for muscles and joints that feel stiff and or achy.
+Here apply heat to warm up the area and also gently stretch.
 Generally, heat is used for chronic issues to increase mobility.

 Muscles particularly like heat.
 For example, when you exercise heat is generated and with that warmth you feel more mobile and flexible.